 7. Upload your book on the Kindle Direct Publishing site.
 Make sure you fill in all the necessary boxes and you are publishing on Amazon.

 In the upload process, you will need to select your royalty amount, 35% or 70%, and enter a book cost.
 Kindle actually charges authors for the downloading of books on Kindle.
 Books that are all text have very small file sizes and you don’t really notice the charges.
 But graphic books have pretty large file sizes and Amazon charges you for their download.
 Except if you select the 35% royalty figure there is no charge.
 I figure any royalty is just fine by me and 35% is ok.
 We tend to forget that we are selling and delivering books pretty much worldwide for almost no costs.

-In my rush to get all my books up for the holidays I didn’t pay a lot of attention to my file sizes.
-I am sure I could back and build some smaller files.
-Another cool thing about Kindle and print-on-demand you can update your file.
+In my rush to get all my books up for the holidays, I didn’t pay a lot of attention to my file sizes.
+I am sure I could go back and build some smaller files.
+Another cool thing about Kindle and print-on-demand is you can update your file.

 Final Comment on the Kindle Comic Creator

 What is really amazing is the quality of the images on the Kindle screen.
 They are fantastic.
 Depending on what device you are on you can finger pinch and enlarge them also.
 For the amount of effort, it takes to get your book on the Kindle this program is so easy.
-There are a few things it doesn’t do, like a clickable Table of Content or the flowing text that a regular Kindle has.
-But for getting complicated graphic pages up on the Kindle platform for almost no effort it is just fantastic.
+But for getting complicated graphic pages up on the Kindle platform for almost no effort it is fantastic.
 That you can take a standard pdf file or a bunch of jpg images and make a book in about 20 minutes, how can you beat that?